urbit/urbit.org-reloaded/content/using/id/guide-to-breaches.md

 ## Network Breaches

-A network breach is an event where all ships on the network are required to update to a new continuity era.
-Network breaches happen when an Arvo update is released that is too large to release over the air.
-The current continuity era is given by an integer in Ames, our networking vane, that is incremented when a network breaches; only ships with the same such value are able to communicate with one another.
+Network breaches were events where all ships on the network were required to update to a new continuity era.
+Network breaches happened when an Arvo update was released that could not be implemented via an [OTA update](@/docs/glossary/ota-updates.md).
+The continuity era is given by an integer in Ames that is incremented when the network breaches.
+Only ships with the same such value are able to communicate with one another.
 The most recent network breach occurred in December 2020, and we expect it to be the final one.

 If another network breach does occur, we will provide accompanying documentation on what to do to transfer your ship and all of its data to the new era.